 - Houston Pizza – The OG.
 This now chain restaurant started in 1976 with a pizza sauce locals came to love.

 - Western Pizza – Also a chain, this restaurant was started by a second cousin of Houston Pizza owner.

 - Westside Pizza – Once a Western Pizza location and formerly called Tumblers

 My Take on Regina Style Pizza

 The first time I had (and heard about) Regina Style Pizza was while driving on a road trip across Canada.
 I had one night in Regina and asked a friend, who grew up there, what to see, do, eat and drink.
-He sent me Sparky’s Diner, a favourite hang out his at one time.
+He sent me Sparky’s Diner, a favourite hangout of his at one time.
 With a name like that, how can you go wrong?

 Although being side-eyed for wearing a mask indoors, I sat and ordered a pizza.
 What came next was simply odd.
 Not so much for the pile of lunch meat, but for the familiarity.
-It could be because I was already nostalgic with my surroundings, but the pizza, stack of meat aside, tasted exactly like the lone pizza shop in my neighbourhood where I grew up.
+It could be because I was already nostalgic about my surroundings, but the Regina pizza, stack of meat aside, tasted exactly like the lone pizza shop in the neighbourhood where I grew up.
 There was a certain small-town taste to it, and I liked it.

 Grad a Square